capitalkind/GameGame/readme.md

 The other main function is createImageArray, which makes an array out of the images of NHL team logos and randomizes that array into a new array which gets appended into our 18 divs.

+The user interface is responsive and can be comfortably played on all mobile devices.

 <h3>Technologies Used</h3>
 <ul>
   <li>HTML</li>